Dillon Township, Tazewell County, Illinois

 Dillon Township is located in Tazewell County, Illinois.
 As of the 2010 census, its population was 1,000 and it contained 382 housing units.

+The unincorporated community of Dillon is located within the township.

 Geography

 According to the 2010 census, the township has a total area of 35.93 sqmi, all land.

+Demographics

+The Dillon township consists of 99.81% whites, with the remaining population consisting for two or more races.